-40See Board of Governors of the Federal Reserve System, Assessment of Bank Capital during the Recent Coronavirus Event (Washington, D.C.: June 2020).
+&lt;sup>40See Board of Governors of the Federal Reserve System, Assessment of Bank Capital during the Recent Coronavirus Event (Washington, D.C.: June 2020).

-In September 2020, the Federal Reserve announced that banking organizations would undergo a second supervisory stress test that incorporated two hypothetical scenarios with severe global recessions.
-Under those two scenarios, the Federal Reserve found that all firms' risk-based capital ratios would remain above the required minimums.
+Under those two scenarios, the Federal Reserve found that all firms' risk- based capital ratios would remain above the required minimums.
 Based on the results, the Federal Reserve decided not to reset stress capital buffer requirements, although it extended the additional limitations on capital distributions into 2021.
 From June 2020 through June 2021, the Federal Reserve placed certain restrictions on banking organization dividends and share repurchases.
 For example, in the third and fourth quarters of 2020, the Federal Reserve restricted firms from making dividend payments that exceeded a measure of net income for the four preceding quarters or were larger than common stock dividends paid in the second quarter of 2020.
 Additionally, the Federal Reserve did not authorize any share repurchases, other than an amount to offset share issuance related to employee compensation.
-The Federal Reserve's decision to restrict distributions was informed in part by the sensitivity analysis and supervisory stress test results, according to Federal Reserve officials.
-The capital restrictions were intended to preserve capital at the banks.

-Banks We Interviewed Generally Viewed Changes as an Improvement, but Banks and Market Observers Remain Concerned about Effects

-Officials from several banking organizations with whom we spoke generally viewed the recent changes to stress tests as simplifying requirements and as an improvement on prior stress tests.42 For instance, banking organization officials and industry groups said the stress capital buffer requirement provides a clear message to the public and markets about the banking sector's resiliency.
+The Federal Reserve's decision to restrict distributions was informed in part by the sensitivity analysis and supervisory stress test results, according to Federal Reserve capital at the banks.
+Banks We Interviewed Generally Viewed Changes as an Improvement, but Banks and Market Observers Remain Concerned about Effects Officials from several banking organizations with whom we spoke generally viewed the recent changes to stress tests as simplifying requirements and as an improvement on prior stress tests.
+For instance, banking organization officials and industry groups said the stress capital buffer requirement provides a clear message to the public and markets about the banking sector's resiliency.